xrdocs/xrdocs.github.io/_getting-started/ios-xr-ciscolive-las-vegas-2022.md

 - Network Programmability, Automation and Security
 - And more…

-This post will help you picking your sessions to build your agenda.

-If you cannot attend in-person, sessions will be recorded and material will be published on Cisco Live website.
-Meanwhile, Cisco Live on-demand library is accessible and available for free to explore recent global Cisco Live content.

 This post will help you pick your sessions and build your agenda.

 If you cannot attend in-person, sessions will be recorded and material will be published on Cisco Live website.
 Meanwhile, Cisco Live [on-demand library](https://www.ciscolive.com/on-demand/on-demand-library.html#/) is accessible and available for free to explore recent global Cisco Live content.